best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Step 2: Cleaning & Sterilising

-The easier a bottle is to clean, the less mental load for you.
+So the easier a bottle is to clean, the easier life for you.

 Tommee Tippee